openjdk/jdk/test/lib/jdk/test/lib/hotspot/ir_framework/README.md

 #### Base Tests
 The simplest form of testing provides a single `@Test` annotated method which the framework will invoke as part of the testing.
 The test method has no or well-defined arguments that the framework can automatically provide.

-More information on base tasts with a precise definition can be found in the [Javadocs](./doc/jdk/test/lib/hotspot/ir_framework/Test.html).
+More information on base tests with a precise definition can be found in the [Javadocs](./doc/jdk/test/lib/hotspot/ir_framework/Test.html).
 Concrete examples on how to specify a base test can be found in [BaseTestsExample](./examples/BaseTestExample.java).

 #### Checked Tests
 The base tests do not provide any way of verification by user code.
 A checked test enabled that by allowing the user to define an additional `@Check` annotated method which is invoked directly after the `@Test` annotated method.
 This allows the user to perform various checks about the test method including return value verification.

-More information on checked tasts with a precise definition can be found in the [Javadocs](./doc/jdk/test/lib/hotspot/ir_framework/Check.html).
+More information on checked tests with a precise definition can be found in the [Javadocs](./doc/jdk/test/lib/hotspot/ir_framework/Check.html).
 Concrete examples on how to specify a checked test can be found in [CheckedTestsExample](./examples/CheckedTestExample.java).

 #### Custom Run Tests
 Neither the base nor the checked tests provide any control over how a `@Test` annotated method is invoked in terms of customized argument values and/or conditions for the invocation itself.
 A custom run test gives full control over the invocation of the `@Test` annotated method to the user.
 The framework calls a dedicated `@Run` annotated method from which the user can invoke the `@Test` method according to his/her needs.

-More information on checked tasts with a precise definition can be found in the [Javadocs](./doc/jdk/test/lib/hotspot/ir_framework/Run.html).
+More information on checked tests with a precise definition can be found in the [Javadocs](./doc/jdk/test/lib/hotspot/ir_framework/Run.html).
 Concrete examples on how to specify a custom run test can be found in [CustomRunTestsExample](./examples/CustomRunTestExample.java).

 ### 2.2 IR Verification
 The main feature of this framework is to perform a simple but yet powerful regex-based C2 IR matching on the output of _-XX:+PrintIdeal_ and _-XX:+PrintOptoAssembly_.
 For simplicity, we will refer to the "IR" or "IR matching" when actually meaning the combined output of _-XX:+PrintIdeal_ and _-XX:+PrintOptoAssembly_ for a C2 compilation.